dmartin1287/dmartin1287/README.md

 <h1 align="center">Hi 👋, I'm Danielle Martin</h1>
 <h3 align="center">A passionate full-stack software developer from Nashville</h3>

 - 💬 About Me: **Before starting my journey in software development, I had a casual exploration of coding.
 I wanted to take more of a professional approach.
-I found a great opportunity at Nashville Software School and I am currently enrolled in the full-time web development bootcamp.
+I found a great opportunity at the Nashville Software School and I am currently enrolled in the full-time web development bootcamp.
 Software development has given me a new creative edge and a future of challenging, yet enjoyable, problems to solve.**

 - 🌟 Client Side Capstone: [Be My Hands](https://github.com/dmartin1287/be-my-hands)